opencv/opencv/doc/js_tutorials/js_gui/js_trackbar/js_trackbar.markdown

 @endcode

-As a trackbar, the range element need a trackbar name, the default value, minimum value, maximum value, step and the callback function which is executed everytime trackbar value changes.
+As a trackbar, the range element need a trackbar name, the default value, minimum value, maximum value, step and the callback function which is executed every time trackbar value changes.
 The callback function always has a default argument, which is the trackbar position.
 Additionally, a text element to display the trackbar value is fine.
 In our case, we can create the trackbar as below:
 @code{.html}